adomokos/climb_that_mountain/blog/2016/06/using-ruby-with-active-record-on-aws.md

 ...
 ```
-Create the RDS instance first, then allow connecting to it from your own IP through adjusting the "Inbound" traffic through your own IP under your Security Group:
+Create the RDS instance first, AWS will need some time to initialize it.
+Allow incoming connections to it by adjusting the "Inbound" traffic through your own IP under your Security Group:

 ![adjust-security-group](/resources/2016/06/adjust_security_group.jpg)

-There are plenty of documents out there to show you how you can do it, please search for it if you get stuck.
 You can connect to the RDS instance through the `mysql` console using the `db-connect` target.
 You'll need to adjust the hostname to yours.
 Once that works out, use the `create-db` target to create a DB with a table and add two records to it.
 If all goes well, this is what you should see when you query the `users` table in the MySQL console:

 ```shell
 mysql> SELECT * FROM users;